JJ113355/CovidSqlAnalysis/README.md

 2. Navigate to the download section.
 3. Download the dataset in Excel format.

-Ater obtaining the excel file I decided to break them into two seperate tables one for deaths and one for vaccinations.
+Ater obtaining the excel file I decided to break the dataset into two seperate tables one for deaths and one for vaccinations.

 ### Storing the Data in SQL
 The relational database management system (RDMS) I choose was *Microsoft SQL Server*.I used the import wizard to direcly import the two excel files into a database called *CovidSql*.

 ### Cleaning the Data
 Since the dataset was an officall dataset it was already pretty clean to begin with.
-In SQL I made sure of this by checking for duplicated The code for cleaning the data is in [Covid_SQL_Query.sql](https://github.com/JJ113355/CovidSqlAnalysis/blob/main/Query/Covid_SQL_Query.sql).
+In Microsoft SQL Server I performed taskes such as **removing duplicates**, changing **date formats** .The code for cleaning the data is in [Covid_SQL_Query.sql](https://github.com/JJ113355/CovidSqlAnalysis/blob/main/Query/Covid_SQL_Query.sql).

 ### Analyzing the Data

 ### Data Visualization using Power BI
 The final step of this project is to visualize the data.
-What I tried to do in this analysis is to show the distributions of average salaries by state, city, sectors, and skills using an interactive visualization tool.
-The visualization tool used in this practice is *Tableau*.
-The data used for this visualization is **glassdoor_all.csv**, and [jobposting_for_tableau.sql](https://github.com/yjeong5126/glassdoor_data_analyst/blob/master/jobposting_for_tableau.sql) shows how to retrieve this data from the database created in the previous step.

-The created tableau dashboard for this project is [Here](https://public.tableau.com/profile/yohan.jeong#!/vizhome/Glassdoor_DataAnalyst/Dashboard).